 Sheet Metal Fabrication

 Sheet metal is used to line ducts.
-The manufacturing process includes cutting, bending and attaching different types of sheet metal to line ductwork in homes and businesses.
+The manufacturing process includes cutting, bending, and attaching different types of sheet metal to line ductwork in homes and businesses.
 While most HVAC technicians will work with existing sheet metal, you may rely more on the fabrication process if you are interested in working HVAC construction jobs.

 Duct Systems

 The duct system delivers heated and cooled air throughout a home.
-Understanding how ducts work will influence different repairs, modifications and upgrades you make to various HVAC systems.
-In some cases, you may make repairs to ductless systems, like a ductless, mini-split AC.
+You understand how ductwork will influence your repairs, modifications, and upgrades to various HVAC systems.
+In some cases, you may make repairs to ductless systems, like a ductless mini-split AC.
+Duct systems can also require maintenance, cleaning, paneling, and loosening, and all fall into an HVAC technician’s wheelhouse.

 Heating and Air Conditioning